vda-lab/visualisation-tutorial/pages/holoviz/linking-widgets-to-visuals.md

 We create a `pn.Row()` with the `colour_picker` and the `plot`.
 How did we make this work?

 - The `colour_picker` is a `ColorPicker` widget.
-Again, for the complete list of available widgets, check the `panel` documentation at [https://panel.holoviz.org/user_guide/Widgets.html](https://panel.holoviz.org/user_guide/Widgets.html).
+Again, for the complete list of all 30 available widgets, check the `panel` documentation at [https://panel.holoviz.org/user_guide/Widgets.html](https://panel.holoviz.org/user_guide/Widgets.html).
 - Instead of just creating the `spec` as a JSON object, we now create a function (called `plot`) that returns such JSON.
 - We need to _decorate_ the `plot` function so that the function is re-run every time a new colour is chosen.
 We do this with `@pn.depends(colour_picker.param.value)`.
 When that `colour_picker.param.value` changes, it will be passed as the first argument to the `plot` function.
 - We replaced the actual colour in the specification with `value` which is the name of the first (and only) argument to the function.